Is hypnotherapy incompatible with Christianity?

 However, it is important not to lose sight of the fact that hypnotherapy is a form of healing, and that with knowledge and wisdom it is easily differentiated from real evil.
 It could be argued that, in some respects, hypnotherapy works in similar ways to spiritual healing but, as it does not discriminate by way of religious belief, it is simply available to a wider range of people.

 Hopefully, the following points may offer some reassurance:

-Firstly, it is impossible for someone under hypnosis to behave in a way that is alien to them; their full cooperation is always needed for the hypnotherapy to be effective, so they have ultimate control at all times.
+Firstly, someone under hypnosis can't behave in a way that is alien to them; their full cooperation is always needed for the hypnotherapy to be effective, so they have ultimate control at all times.